bttarchive/download-segments/README.md

 Step 2)\
 Download [this script](https://raw.githubusercontent.com/bttarchive/download-segments/main/dl.py).\
-Right-click anywhere, select “Save as…” and click Save.
-Make sure to select file-type "Any Type" (or anything thats end in .py) so that the script gets properly saved and not converted to another file-type.
+Open the link in a new tab, right-click anywhere, select “Save as…” and click Save.
+Make sure to select file-type "Any Type" (or anything that ends in .py) so that the script gets properly saved and not converted to another or unreadable file-type.

 Step 3) [optional]\
 Move the script to a folder in which you want to store the video-files later.

 Step 4)\
 Create a .txt-file that contains the links to the videos you want to download (1 link per line) in the same folder.
-You can also include names for each video, but that’s not necessary (unnamed videos will be renamed to Clip <n>).
+You can also include names for each video, but that’s not necessary (unnamed videos will be renamed to Clip <*number in list*>).
 Names have to be separated by the links using a tab (↹).\
-Easy way to do this: Collect all the links on a Spreadsheet with the links in 1 column and the names in the column next to it.
+Easy way to do this: Collect all the links on a Spreadsheet with the links in one column and the names in the column next to it.
 Copy the whole range and paste it into the .txt-file (remember: names are not necessary).

-Example-Screenshot (right side shows how your .txt-file should look):\
+Example-Screenshot (right side shows how your .txt-file should look if it includes names):\
 ![Screenshot 5](https://i.imgur.com/qJvHc1w.png)

 Important: The .txt-file has to be called/renamed to **dl.txt**, otherwise the script will not work.

 Step 5)\
-Open the folder with the *dl.txt* file.
+Open the folder with the *dl.txt* and *dl.py* files.
 Then click somewhere here (where the red thing is):\
 ![Screenshot 1](https://i.imgur.com/gGYrlBH.png)

 After clicking there it should look similar to this:\